kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 Here are some examples of device plugin implementations:

-* The [Akri](https://github.com/project-akri/akri) lets you easily expose heterogeneous leaf devices (such as IP cameras and USB devices).
+* [Akri](https://github.com/project-akri/akri), which lets you easily expose heterogeneous leaf devices (such as IP cameras and USB devices).
 * The [AMD GPU device plugin](https://github.com/ROCm/k8s-device-plugin)
 * The [generic device plugin](https://github.com/squat/generic-device-plugin) for generic Linux devices and USB devices
 * The [Intel device plugins](https://github.com/intel/intel-device-plugins-for-kubernetes) for